dlwicksell/nodem/README.md

 ### procedure API ###

-Nodem has a `procedure` or `routine` API, which is similar to the `function` API, except that it is used to call M procedures or subroutines, which do not return any values.
+Nodem has a `procedure` or `routine` API, which is similar to the `function` API, except that it is used to call M procedures or routines, which do not return any values.
 If the `procedure` API is called via a JavaScript object, then the object must contain the required `procedure`/`routine` property, set to the name of the procedure/routine.
 It may also contain an optional property,